Table of Contents

 Artists took note of these changes and featured it in their works, making the images of Medusa more human.
 However, her fate is sealed and regardless of how many makeovers she has gone through, she still dies at the hand of Perseus.

 Medusa in Modern Times

 Being one of the most recognizable faces of Greek mythology, Medusa has been extensively represented in modern and ancient art.
 Her face is also ubiquitous in the covers of mythology books, especially Bulfinch’s and Edith Hamilton’s.
 She and her sisters have also been mentioned in one of the most famous works of literature of our time, A Tale of Two Cities by Charles Dickens.

-Modern powerful women have proudly worn a head full of snakes to depict power, sexuality, and the acknowledgment of their emerging role in society and politics.
+Today, the image of Medusa has been taken on by powerful women, who have proudly worn a head full of snakes to depict power, sexuality, and the acknowledgment of their emerging role in society and politics.
 Some of the most famous female names have been associated with the image of Medusa, including Rihanna, Oprah Winfrey and Condoleezza Rice.

 Medusa is also portrayed on the famous Versace logo, surrounded by the meander pattern.
 Other instances where Medusa is featured include the Flag of Sicily and on the coat of arms of Dohalice, Czech Republic.

 Beautiful, dangerous, powerful and yet a tragic figure – these are just some of the words used to describe Medusa.
 Such is her appeal that she terrifies and awes at the same time.
 Yet while many see Medusa as a monster, her back story shows her as a victim of lust and injustice.
 Her undeniable appeal will live on as her story is told from one generation to another.